 2. Other similar homes are selling: If there are home similar to yours that are selling in your community since you have been on the market, then there might be an issue with your pricing.

 3. You’re comparing your home to ACTIVE listings instead of SOLD listings: You should know what all homes are selling for in your community.
-If the average selling price is $600,000 and you’re asking $620,000 for the same home, it’s drop the price of your homeunlikely that you’re going to achieve that price because buyers know what else has sold on the market.
+If the average selling price is $600,000 and you’re asking $620,000 for the same home, it’s unlikely that you’re going to achieve that price because buyers know what else has sold on the market.
 It doesn’t matter what the guy down the street is listed for, it matters what he sells for!

 4. Your days on market has exceeded the community average: The days on market is a good indicator to see what is happening with other active listings.
 If the average days on market for a listing is 15 and you have been on for 25 days, it means you are sitting idle and need to drop the price of your home.